 The most pervasive example is computation involving any numeric data type.
 For example, let's say you want to add two numbers A, and B. If these numbers are 32-bit integers, there are 64 total inputs, not including a carry-in.
-The conventional way of labeling the input variables is a_0, a_1, a_2, \ldots , and b_0, b_1, b_2, \ldots
+The conventional way of labeling the input variables is $a_0, a_1, a_2, \ldots$ , and $b_0, b_1, b_2, \ldots$ .

 Furthermore, you can extend the symbolic algebra of Boolean functions to arrays.
-For example, the element-wise XOR or A and B is also an array
+For example, the element-wise XOR of A and B is also an array from pyeda.inter import \